Letter of Intent

 - The second critical component of signing a LOI is the exclusivity given to a buyer – typically for 30 -60 days.

-- Exclusivity simply means that the seller is prohibited from signing another deal with another buyer during the exclusivity period.
+- Exclusivity means that the seller is prohibited from signing another deal with another buyer during the exclusivity period.

 - A buyer must give a negotiable deposit in order to secure an exclusivity period.